 Choosing the Right Windshield Replacement in Burlington

 At Star Windshield, we understand that every replacement is a safety decision.
 That’s why we prioritise quality, precision, and reliability—whether you’re opting for OEM or carefully selected OEE glass.
-Our team uses modern tools, follows manufacturer standards, and ensures your windshield works in harmony with your car’s safety systems.
+Our team uses modern tools, calibrates ADAS properly, and makes sure your windshield fits and performs the way it’s supposed to.

 Drive with Confidence